s7u512/NSSO-77-SAS/00_Instructions.md

 3. Bring all the fixed width files of raw data and place them in `/home/user/Desktop/SAS2019/Raw Data/`
 4. Open the first script using an IDE such as [RStudio](https://posit.co/products/open-source/rstudio/).
 5. Read through the script.
 6. Install relevant libraries if required.
+(This can be done by running the code `install.packages("packagename")` in the R Console)
 7. Change the line `setwd(".")` to the path to your working directory.
 8. Run the script.
 9. Repeat the steps 4 to 8 for all the scripts in order.